-Findings: The site is located in the Central Employment (EX) zone and within the NW 13th Avenue Historic District.
-The adjustments requested are in keeping with the historic character of the NW 13th Avenue Historic District and its guidelines, which define the desired character of this historic area.
-On-street loading is part of the historic character of this neighborhood and the office function of the building will not require a significant amount of loading.
+Findings: The site is located in the Central Employment (EX) zone.
+The adjustments requested are in keeping with the historic character of the NW 13th Historic District.
+On street loading is part of the historic character of this neighborhood and the office function of the building will not require a significant amount of loading.
+The building includes a loading dock feature to add to its compatibility with the district.
+This character defining feature supports the NW 13th Historic District.
 Therefore this criterion is met.